thomasgallo/Emarus/README.md

 ![scheme of the organisation of the states](https://raw.githubusercontent.com/thomasgallo/emarus/thomas/sm_scheme.png)

+### How to compute the distance with an object
+In order to determine the distance from our camera to a known object, we have use triangle similarity.

+To achieve the triangle similarity we have an object with a known width W. We then place this object at a known distance D from our camera.
+We take a picture of our object using our camera and then measure the apparent width in pixels P. This allows us to derive the perceived focal length F of our camera:

+                                        F = (P x  D) / W

+Now trough image processing we are able in real time to compute the apparent width at each moment of the object.
+Therefor we can apply the triangle similarity to determine the distance of the object to the camera:

+                                        D’ = (W x F) / P

+This will be use to compute the distance with the ball.

 ### Strategies
 During a preliminary phase, we have discussed the different strategies that could be implemented on the robot.
 Depending on the performance and the precision of the robot, especially regarding the self localisation, we thought about :